-Altogether there are formally recognised leadership positions across the whole school, with each leader commissioned at a formal ceremony in which they pledge to serve the School to the best of their ability.
+Altogether there are over 100 formally recognised leadership positions across the whole school, with each leader commissioned at a formal ceremony in which they pledge to serve the School to the best of their ability.

 Through our focus on developing the 12 Qualities of the Lowther Hall Girl, by the time our students leave school each one of them is able to “work with others and take the lead”.

 The prefect body includes the School Captain, Deputy School Captain, six House Captains, the Social Justice Prefect and the Faith and Worship Prefect.

 As well as being role models for every student in the School, prefects – who are all Year 12 students – take on significant roles such as managing the Student Representative Council, coordinating wide-ranging House activities, chairing the Social Justice Committee and running weekly chapel services.
 They are also responsible for assisting all Senior School students to develop the 12 Qualities of the Lowther Hall Girl.

 Prefects are elected via a democratic process that involves the entire Senior School community.

 Student Representative Councils in Senior School and Junior School (SRC)

 The Lowther Hall SRC is genuinely empowered and the views and voices of students are taken seriously via this forum.
 Through their involvement, students on the SRC learn how to create proposals, argue their case and achieve outcomes that benefit students.

 These 43 Year 12 students lead girls in Years 7 to 10 in specific areas of student interest.
 Activities and events take place either within lunchtimes or before and after school.
 Captains support the prefects in acting as role models to younger students, and are selected by staff, following a thorough process that involves nomination, application and interview.